SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 **TODOS:**
 * I need to improve the following instructions and make them more clear.
 I might need to show some examples to illustrate these steps more clearly.
-* I think the `font-stack` instructions should be this: "The components in this library will inherit the fonts that you define for your app."
+* The `font-stack` instructions should go in their own section below and I think they should include this: "The components in this library will inherit the fonts that you define for your app."
     * However, I need to test this to make sure that these components will inherit the font stack that is defined in the user's app and I need to make sure that the components all look good with any font stack (specifically the sizes of large vs small fonts).
 * I Should show a demo of how to create a `theme.css` file and then how to transfer the variables from the `theme.css` file to the `fpcl-theme-overrides.css` file so the components will also have the same theme.
     * I should probably also provide a simple tutorial that shows how to install and use fonts.